blcxtranslations/blcx/_translated/chapter-0035.md

 But this had nothing to do with him.
 He already had three spirit tools, one of which was even top grade, which was more than enough for him.
 So Lin Xuan never even had the intention to buy any spirit tools.
 Therefore, he did not have any opposing requirements to the various big sects and just needed to be careful and not get recognized by his fellow disciples.

-But he did not really need to worry, because he had never met the two elders before, and all the disciples they brought were elite disciples who had entered the sect before him.
+But he did not really need to worry because he had never met the two elders before, and all the disciples they brought were elite disciples who had entered the sect before him.
 Even if he stood in front of them, the would still be complete strangers to each other.

 In addition to these big sects, the next most powerful force were the various cultivation clans.
-These little groups, whose members were blood related, could be considered, in a strict sense, to be a miniature sect.
+These little groups, whose members were blood-related, could be considered, in a strict sense, to be a miniature sect.
 Their numbers were also all different.
 Some had hundreds of members, some only had three or five.
 But for each clan, the head of the family was also the patriarch.

 Although they could not compare to the various large sects, these cultivator clans still had a certain level of power.
-Their objectives were the low grade spirit tools that the larger sects ignored, the more powerful seals, and the techniques.
+Their objectives were the low-grade spirit tools that the larger sects ignored, the more powerful seals, and the techniques.

 This coincides with his objective, so they might become a competitor in the trade fair.
 Lin Xuan frowned and started formulating countermeasures.